Evolution Treks Peru

 IMPORTANT

-Our porters carry cooking and camping equipment only.
+Our porters carry only cooking and camping equipment.
 You need to hire an EXTRA PORTER if you don’t wish to carry your own belongings on the trail.
-We recommend this as the best thing to do when bookinf a tour with us.
+We recommend this as the best option when booking a tour with us.

-There is no such a thing as a “FREE PORTER”.
-Companies that offer this complimentary service are usually engaging in exploitative practices that force them to carry extra unpain weight.
+There is no such thing as a “FREE PORTER”.
+Companies that offer this complimentary service are often engaging in exploitative practices, forcing them to carry extra unpaid work.
 Do not fall for this fishy marketing scheme.

 Meals

-Our cooks are professionally trained to provide the best high quality meals.
-The menu varies with different products like pasta, rice, fruits, vegetables, grains, eggs, and different meats.
-If you have any dietary restrictions or allergies please make sure to add it in your details at the moment of booking.
+Our cooks are professionally trained to provide high-quality meals of the highest standard.
+The menu varies with different products, including pasta, rice, fruits, vegetables, grains, eggs, and various meats.
+If you have any dietary restrictions or allergies, please ensure you include them in your booking details.
 Breakfast starts at 5:30 AM on most days.
-Please follow the directions of your tour leader regarding meal times and be there on time to avoid eating cold foods or left overs.
+Please follow the directions of your tour leader regarding meal times and be there on time to avoid eating cold foods or leftovers.

 Transportation